All contestants must adhere to the Performance Rules as detailed below:

 - Maximum display entry (walk-ons) time is 90 seconds.

 - Number of Contestants:

 - Up to 12 contestants are allowed to appear on stage.
 You must get permission from the Masquerade Director if you need to have more people.

-- ALL members of a performance must be present at the pre-Masquerade meeting on Saturday, May 27th, at 3:00 pm in the Masquerade room at the Convention Center second floor 211A.
+- ALL members of a performance must be present at the pre-Masquerade meeting on Saturday, May 26th, at 3:00 pm in the Masquerade room (room number TBD).

 - Each person can only participate in one performance.
 You cannot appear in multiple performances unless cleared in advance by the Masquerade Director.

 - Any costume purchased or rented from a costume shop, designer direct, eBay, Yahoo Auction, Yahoo Japan Auctions, Cospa, or any other costuming store, online resource, or any costume made for you by a designer or seamstress is prohibited from entering the Craftsmanship competition.
 Modified or enhanced costumes will be reviewed on a case by case basis.

 - Cosplays from previous FanimeCons will automatically be considered non-competition.

 - All entries must be based on the following requirements:

 - Asian film, such as characters from 13 Assassins (Japan) or The Flying Swords Of Dragon Gate (China), 47 Ronin